garbados/distributed-storage-mesh/README.md

 Consider a distributed system where peers exchange and request information.
 They interact by exchanging [capabilities](https://garbados.github.io/my-blog/conceptual-intro-to-spritely-goblins.html).
 The DSM requires a few capabilities, which have expected parameters and outputs.
-Specifically: the ability to encode content, and the ability to store blocks.
+Specifically, four:

+- The encoder: encodes content into blocks.
+- The writer: persists blocks with a content-addressed identifier.
+- The reader: fetches blocks with that identifier.
+- The decoder: decodes blocks into content.

+Content, in this case, is anything that can be [syrup-encoded](https://github.com/ocapn/syrup);
+that is, most of the [primitives](https://github.com/ocapn/syrup#pseudo-specification) that you already use.

-When a user saves content, the *content provider* chunks it into blocks and then encrypts them with a *convergence key*.
-This key is used to perform [convergent encryption](https://en.wikipedia.org/wiki/Convergent_encryption), so that the same content with the same key will always encode to the same blocks.
+When a user saves some immutable content, the *encoder* chunks it into blocks and encrypts them with a *convergence key*.
+This key is used to perform [convergent encryption](https://en.wikipedia.org/wiki/Convergent_encryption), so the same content with the same key will always encode to the same blocks.
+This is important for deduplication: if multiple parties try saving the same information, it should only be stored once.
+Furthermore,
+the parties storing data should not need to know what they are storing.

 This encoding process follows the [ERIS](https://eris.codeberg.page/) specification.

-The blocks produced by the content provider are then sent to the *storage provider*, who persists them somehow.
+The blocks produced by the encoder are then sent to the writer, who persists them somehow.
-Because the content is chunked, and each chunk is encrypted, the storage provider cannot know what they are storing, so they cannot snoop on user content even as they hold it.
+Because the content is chunked, and each chunk is encrypted, the writer cannot know what they are storing, so they cannot snoop on user content even as they hold it.